A fast algorithm for maximal propensity score matching: One-to-one matching

-For a discussion of situations where caliper constraints are important for balancing the matched groups see Rosenbaum (2017).
-Variable caliper width can be useful in situations when, in some domains of values of the propensity score, there are significantly more controls per a treated object than in other domains (e.g., see examples in Pimentel et al 2015b).
-In such cases we can vary the caliper width depending on the density of the number of controls per a treated object.
+For a discussion of situations where caliper constraints are important for balancing the matched groups see Rosenbaum (2017) and Austin (2011).
+Variable caliper width can be useful in situations when, in some domains of values of the propensity score, there are significantly more controls per a treated subject than in other domains (e.g., see examples in Pimentel et al., 2015b).
+In such cases we can vary the caliper width depending on the density of the number of controls per a treated subject.